Feefo logo

 Inform your Insurer

-Remember, your insurance is there to help, so utilise their expertise and ask for advice if in doubt.
+Remember, your insurance is there to help, so utilise their expertise and advice.

 To summarise

-Naturally, as a holiday homeowner, the last thing you want is for someone to have an accident at your property.
-You plan for each guest to have a memorable stay filled with happy memories, not tainted ones.
+Naturally, as a holiday home owner, the last thing you want is for someone to have an accident at your property.
+You aim for every guest to have a memorable stay filled with happy memories, not tainted ones.

-However, accidents happen and there can be tragic consequences for both guests and holiday let owners.
-Remember, be sympathetic but don’t admit liability, gather all the information you can and let your insurer deal with the claim.
+However, accidents happen and if they do, be sympathetic but don’t admit liability.
+Gather all the information you can and let your insurer deal with the claim.

-If you are looking for comprehensive holiday letting insurance, our policy includes £5m public liability insurance as standard.
+If you are looking for comprehensive holiday letting insurance that covers injured guests and accidents, our policy includes £5m public liability insurance as standard.

 See how much you could save!